 Florida Lien Forms

-Florida contractors and suppliers, prepare your lien claims, releases and notices with these template Lien Forms under the State Construction Lien Law, Florida Code ยง 713.001.
+Florida contractors and suppliers, prepare your lien claims, releases and notices with these template Lien Forms under the State Construction Lien Law.

 Florida Notice of Recommencement

-If construction on your property is going to restart after a work stoppage, you're required by Florida law to serve a Notice of Recommencement.
+If construction on your property is going to restart after a work stoppage, Florida law requires you to serve a Notice of Recommencement.

 - You can re-use the form whenever you need to.
-No additional fees - just purchase, download and save.
+No additional fees - just purchase, download and use as often as needed.

 - This form is an essential legal document for developers or property owners who own multiple properties.